yisakberhanu/Home-Credit---Credit-Risk-Model-Stability/README.md

 **Models**

-* This folder contains scripts for building and evaluating models.
-The approach might involve techniques like LightGBM or other algorithms suitable for stability-focused tasks.
-(Provide a brief overview of the specific models used in your notebooks, incorporating insights from the competition evaluation criteria).
+*This folder contains scripts for building and evaluating LightGBM and CatBoost models.
+Both algorithms are well-suited for gradient boosting and have demonstrated excellent performance in various tasks, including stability-focused problems like this one.
+LightGBM: Known for its efficiency, speed, and capability to handle large datasets.
+CatBoost: Offers features like automatic categorical feature handling and effective regularization, potentially leading to more robust models.

 **Evaluation**